 Mom then started “well it is said that the forefather of the shop owner was instructed through a dream by Devi Shitola to make the Prashad for her Puja each year.
 They were instructed to sell the sweet at least price possible so that the devotees can purchase the Prashad without paying much and Bhim Chandra Nag is preparing that particular sweet each year since then and now they sell that particular Sondesh on Shitola Puja 1.5 rupees each!

-Here ends the story and mom finally retired for her TV soap and finally here I am with rest of the post meant for the legendary sweet shop “Bhim Chandra Nag”.
-Established back in 1826 by late Paran Chandra Nag, the shop was named after his son Bhim Chandra Nag and is one of the best sweet shops in Kolkata.
-Their main branch is located in Nirmal Chandra Street (Bow bazar) which is actually walking distance from my age-old ancestral house.
+Here ends the story and mom finally retired for her TV soap.
+Finally, here I am with rest of the post meant for the legendary sweet shop “Bhim Chandra Nag”.
+Established back in 1826 by late Paran Chandra Nag. the shop was named after his son Bhim Chandra Nag.
+It is one of the best sweet shops in Kolkata.
+Their main branch is located in Nirmal Chandra Street (Bow bazar).
+It is actually walking distance from my age-old ancestral house.
 I used to go there with my Uncle every Saturday to get my portion of “Bonde”.

 I never thought to write about Bhim Naager Misti ever!
 So they are popular but they are nearby; the place is like home and it never occurred to me that I can actually write about this fabulous place.
-However, I was there a few days back with a food blogger friend of mine who is not from Kolkata and requested me to show the shop!
+However, I was there a few days back with a food blogger friend of mine.
+She is not from Kolkata and requested me to show the shop!
 I went there with her and the first thing I showed her was the famous Cooke and Kelvey Clock hanging there in Bhim Chandra Nag and then we had sweets; starting from aabar Khaabo to Dilkhush (this one is my favorite) to Tal Sansh and finally ended with Bonde and Chanar Pulao.

 So finally here I am with the details which I thought my readers would love to know about Bhim Nag apart from Bhim Naager Sondesh.
-Though I have my list of favorites from this shop but I am not going to compare one sweet with another neither going to share a list of what to have there or what to not because we all know that aren’t we.
+Though I have my list of favorites from this shop, however, I am not going to compare one sweet with another neither going to share a list of what to have there or what to not because we all know that aren’t we.
 However, if you are not from Kolkata and wanted to taste the delicacies there in Bhim Chandra Nag; just go there and the owners of the shops and the staffs will tell you what to have there!
 Heritage requires no introduction or an ending line so let me close it with a bowl full of Chanar Pulao until next time!